-A NEW AUSTRALIAN ART SONG RESOURCE - Stage 1
+A NEW AUSTRALIAN ART SONG RESOURCE

 INTRODUCTION

-Mezzo soprano Jenny Duck-Chong and soprano Nicole Thomson are developing a new resource for teachers and students of singing, an online database simply called the Australian Art Song Resource (AASR).
+Mezzo soprano Jenny Duck-Chong and soprano Nicole Thomson are developing an exciting new resource for teachers and students of singing, an online database simply called the Australian Art Song Resource (AASR).
 Each listed song will include a comprehensive set of data and source material links.
-We hope this new Resource will enable people to more easily access and discover some of the great Australian songs that exist and be a time-saving tool for teachers and students.
+We hope this new tailored Resource will enable people to more easily access and discover some of the great Australian songs that exist and be a time-saving tool for teachers and students.

 LATEST NEWS